-These models, however, proved inadequate in the quasi-linear regime ($k\approx0.1$-$0.5\,h\text{Mpc}^{-1}$), where both the Kaiser effect and nonlinear clustering become important~\cite{2010PhRvD..82f3522T,2012ApJ...748...78K, 2012JCAP...11..014O}.
+These models, however, proved inadequate in the quasi-linear regime ($k\approx0.1$-$0.5\,h\text{Mpc}^{-1}$), where both the Kaiser effect and nonlinear clustering become important~\cite{2012JCAP...11..014O,2010PhRvD..82f3522T, 2012ApJ...748...78K}.
 As a result, more sophisticated approaches have since been developed to address these limitations.
 These include:

-\begin{itemize} \item \textbf{Perturbation theory expansions:} These extend the Kaiser formalism into the quasi-linear regime by incorporating higher-order terms in the density and velocity fields~\cite{2004PhRvD..70h3007S,2010PhRvD..82f3522T, 2012JCAP...11..009V,2013MNRAS.429.1674C}.
+\begin{itemize} \item \textbf{Perturbation theory expansions:} These extend the Kaiser formalism into the quasi-linear regime by incorporating higher-order terms in the density and in the velocity fields (see~\cite{2004PhRvD..70h3007S,2010PhRvD..82f3522T, 2012JCAP...11..009V,2013MNRAS.429.1674C}).
 The Taruya-Nishimichi-Saito (TNS) model~\cite{2010PhRvD..82f3522T}, for instance, supplements the Kaiser formula with correction terms $A(k,\mu)$ and $B(k,\mu)$ that account for higher-order coupling between density and velocity fields:

 where $P_{\delta\delta}$, $P_{\delta\theta}$, and $P_{\theta\theta}$ are the auto and cross power spectra of the density ($\delta$) and the velocity divergence ($\theta$).
 This approach has been further refined by means of Eulerian~\cite{2008PhRvD..77f3530M,2012JCAP...11..029G} and Lagrangian~\cite{2008PhRvD..78h3519M,2013MNRAS.429.1674C, 2019JCAP...03..007V} perturbation theory.\\